benpearson2003/pauldowman.com-content/pages/reading/main.md

     control.
 It's about meeting external demands with less effort.
   * _[The Passionate Programmer](http://www.amazon.com/gp/product/1934356344/ref=as_li_ss_tl?ie=UTF8&tag=pauldowmancom-20&linkCode=as2&camp=217145&creative=399369&creativeASIN=1934356344)
     by Chad Fowler._ A short collection of entertainingly-written recipes to inspire your (software development) career and keep yourself relevant.
+(I read this book in it's first edition which was named "My Job Went to India (And All I Got Was This Lousy Book)").
   * _[Presentation
     Zen](http://www.amazon.com/gp/product/0321525655/ref=as_li_ss_tl?ie=UTF8&tag=pauldowmancom-20&linkCode=as2&camp=217145&creative=399369&creativeASIN=0321525655)
     by Garr Reynolds_.
 This is a very quick read and it will help you avoid